evm20/interface/README.md

 [![Crowdin](https://badges.crowdin.net/uniswap-interface/localized.svg)](https://crowdin.com/project/uniswap-interface)

-The web application hosted at https://app.uniswap.org is a convenient way to access the core functionality of the Uniswap Protocol.
+The web application hosted at https://eosevm.frogge.finance/#/swap is a convenient way to access the core functionality of the Frogge.Finacne Protocol.

 For documentation of the interface including how to contribute or access prior builds, please view the README here: [INTERFACE_README.md](./INTERFACE_README.md)